abhisheksingh98/VidFlix-BE/README.md

 # VidFlix
-This project is the backend of VidFlix an imaginary video rental application.
+This project is the backend of VidFlix, an imaginary video rental application.
 It is made using best authentication practices.